Installing Squish for Web

 lib/exec/browserextensionhelper installBrowserExtension google-chrome

 To automate Google Chrome/Chromium, Squish for Web needs to install an extension for Google Chrome/Chromium.
 The installation of the extension is automatically started from the IDE when you try to run a test against Google Chrome/Chromium or start the browser using the Launch AUT button.
-The Squish Chrome extension is distributed through the Chrome Web Store.
+The distribution of the two currently supported Chrome extensions for Squish is done through the Chrome Web Store.
+The 'Qt QA Squish Integration' Chrome extension is using the Manifest V3 API and can be used with Chrome 120 and newer.
+The 'froglogic Squish Integration' Chrome extension is using Manifest V2 API, which can be used up to at least Chrome 130 but is deprecated.

 Note: Squish for Web will start Google Chrome/Chromium with a special URL that usually leads to Google Chrome/Chromium displaying an error message about the server not responding or the URL not being found.
 This is normal and intended.
 The URL being passed as initial URL is necessary to transport information from Squish to its extension running inside Google Chrome/Chromium.
 Once the extension has read the information from the URL it will start loading the URL specified for recording or in the startBrowser command.